CartoDB/analytics-toolbox-core/modules/placekey/redshift/doc/PLACEKEY_FROMH3.md

 **Description**

-Returns the placekey equivalent to the given H3 index.
+Returns the Placekey equivalent to the given H3 index.

 * `h3index`: `VARCHAR` H3 identifier.